gang-of-fork/denomongo-unittest-utils/README.md

 //MongoClient is not connected in this case, because it is not the focus of this example export default new MongoClient().database().collection("ExampleCollection")
 ```
+## Further explanations
+The module exports a class that has a static attribute `instance`.
+Upon initializing the mockCollection by calling `ìnitMock()`, the instance attribute will be filled.
+The module exports an instance of this class as default, which proxies every call to the according function on the mock.
+This allows the prodCollection to be replaced by the mock via the import map at startup while being able to set the mocks behaviour at runtime.